 Future Energy Enterprises,

-Geothermal Alliance of Illinois, the Geothermal Exchange Organization.
+Selective participants including; Geothermal Alliance of Illinois, the Geothermal Exchange Organization, Embertec and TrickleStar.

 Development Process

 The first edition of the IL-TRM was approved by the Commission in ICC Docket No. 12-0528.
 The second edition of the IL-TRM was approved by the Commission in ICC Docket No. 13-0437.
 The policies surrounding the applicability and use of the IL-TRM in planning, implementation, and evaluation were established by the Commission in ICC Docket No. 13-0077.
 The Commission extended these policies, including the applicability of the IL-TRM, to the Section 16-111.5B energy efficiency programs in ICC Docket No. 14-0588 in order to increase certainty for all parties.
 The third edition of the IL-TRM was approved by the Commission in ICC Docket No. 14-0189.
-This document represents the fourth edition of the IL-TRM.
-It contains a series of new measures, as well as a series of errata items and updates to existing measures that were already present in the first, second and third editions.
+The fourth edition of the IL-TRM was approved by the Commission in ICC Docket No. 15-0187.
+This document represents the fifth edition of the IL-TRM.
+It contains a series of new measures, as well as a series of errata items and updates to existing measures that were already present in the first four editions.
 Like the previous editions, it is a result of an ongoing review process involving the Illinois Commerce Commission (ICC) Staff (Staff or ICC Staff), the Utilities, DCEO, the Evaluators, the SAG TAC, and the SAG.
 VEIC meets with the SAG and/or the TRM TAC at least once each month to create a high level of transparency and vetting in the development of this TRM.

 Measure requests that are submitted by interested parties are ranked based on the following criteria to determine the approximate priority level for order of inclusion in the TRM: